DRAGNLabs/301r_retnet/README.md

 This project uses YAML configuration files to store all pipeline parameters and paths.
 The design choice of the YAML file is intended to eliminate repetition of commonly used parameters across code, as well as simplify future changes and refactors, allow developers to add new parameters, and make all settings visible to the user in one consolidated place.

 To prepare a YAML config file, copy [template_config.yaml](./configs/template_config.yaml) into the [user_configs](./configs/user_configs/) folder.
 Fill out all parameters accordingly.
-Absolute paths are preferred for any path variables, but the repository is setup to work flexibly with any desired directory structure.
+Absolute paths are preferred for any path variables, but the repository is set up to work flexibly with any desired directory structure.

 *Note:* In most cases, YAML does not expect strings.
-Adding quotation marks around argurments in the config file can lead to unexpected errors.
+Adding quotation marks around arguments in the config file can lead to unexpected errors.

 ### 3: Script Execution